Can you cure powder coat with a heat gun

 One of the advantages of powder coating is its versatility.
 It can be used on a wide range of materials, including metals, plastics, and even glass.
 This makes it a popular choice in various industries, such as automotive, furniture, and architectural.

-See also How to reflow gpu without heat gun
+See also Best heat gun for reflow

 The process of powder coating involves several steps.
 First, the surface to be coated must undergo a thorough cleaning and pre-treatment, removing any dirt, grease, or loose particles.
 This is essential to ensure proper adhesion of the powder.